LTL Banner Image

 Some measure words aren’t referring to individual objects, they’re referring to groups.

 For an English example: A herd of elephants.
-Herd is referring to the collective group.
+Herd refers to the collective group.

 Some more examples from Mandarin: